boristotle/javascript-class1-exercises/README.md

 Q.  Create an object describing an animal of your choice and assign it to a variable.

-Q.  Give the following expression what is the value of the variable my_number:
+Q.  Give the following expression what is the value of the variable myNumber:

-    let my_number;
+    let myNumber;

 Q.  Create 3 separate arrays and use the .length property on each array to determine which array is the longest.